james-stevens/epp-restapi/README.md

 For more information in the XML to JSON translation done by `xmltodict`, see the `XML_JSON` directory.

+the directory `Your-Container` is provided to give you an easy way to build your own customeised container based on the standard one.

 # The Container

 The container runs Python/Flask (under `gunicorn`) and `nginx` to provide a rest/api to any EPP domain registry service.
 The rest/api runs in `HTTPS` on port `800`.